 Contractionary fiscal policy is when the government either cuts spending or raises taxes.
 It gets its name from the way it contracts the economy.
 It reduces the amount of money available for businesses and consumers to spend.

 The purpose of contractionary fiscal policy is to slow growth to a healthy economic level.
 That's between 2% to 3% a year.
 An economy that grows more than 3% creates four negative consequences.

 - It creates inflation.
 That's when prices rise too fast in clothing, food, and other necessities.
-Higher prices quickly gobble up savings and destroy the standard of living.
+Higher prices quickly gobble up savings and degrade the standard of living.

 - It drives up prices in investments.
 That's called an asset bubble.
 It's happened in stocks, gold, and oil.
 An example of its devastating effects is the 2006 housing bubble.
 By 2005, the cost of housing became unaffordable for most families.
 Banks lowered their terms to entice subprime borrowers, creating a crisis in 2008.

 - It's unsustainable.
 Growth at 4% or more leads to a recession.
 That especially occurs with asset bubbles.
 Unfortunately, a recession is part of the business cycle.

 - It lowers unemployment to below the natural rate of unemployment.
 Employers struggle to find enough workers to meet market demand.
 That slows growth from the production side.